-4730-4-04 Medication-assisted treatment using naltrexone.
+Medication-assisted treatment using naltrexone.

-- (A) In addition to the requirements in paragraphs (A) to (E) of rule 4730-4-03 of the Administrative Code, the physician assistant using naltrexone to treat opioid use disorder shall comply with the following requirements: - (1) Before initiating naltrexone, the physician assistant shall take measures to ensure that the patient is opioid abstinent for an adequate period of time after completing opioid withdrawal to avoid precipitated withdrawal.
-The physician assistant shall alert the patient of the risk of potentially lethal opioid overdose if they stop naltrexone and use opioids. - (2) The physician assistant shall use oral naltrexone only for treatment of patients who are highly motivated. - (a) The dosage regime shall strictly comply with the United States food and drug administration approved labeling for naltrexone hydrochloride tablets. - (b) The patient shall be encouraged to have a support person administer and supervise the medication.
-Examples of a support person are a family member, close friend, or employer. - (c) The physician assistant shall require urine drug screens, serum medication levels, or oral fluid drug testing at least every three months for the first year of treatment and at least every six months thereafter. - (d) The physician assistant shall incorporate relapse prevention strategies into counseling or assure that they are addressed by a qualified behavioral healthcare provider, as defined in rule 4730-4-01 of the Administrative Code, who has the education and experience to provide substance use disorder counseling. - (B) The physician assistant may treat a patient with extended-release naltrexone for opioid or alcohol dependence or for co-occurring opioid and alcohol use disorders. - (1) The physician assistant should consider treatment with extended-release naltrexone for patients who have difficulties with treatment adherence. - (2) The dosage shall strictly comply with the United States food and drug administration approved labeling for extended-release naltrexone. - (3) The physician assistant shall determine the effectiveness of treatment with extended-release naltrexone by utilizing drug testing, serum medication levels, and oral fluid testing throughout the course of treatment.
+- (A) In addition to the requirements in paragraphs (A) to (F) of rule 4730-4-03 of the Administrative Code, the physician assistant using naltrexone to treat opioid use disorder shall comply with all of the following requirements: - (1) Prior to treating a patient with naltrexone, the physician assistant shall inform the patient about the risk of opioid overdose if the patient ceases naltrexone and then uses opioids.
+The physician assistant shall take measures to ensure that the patient is adequately detoxified from opioids and is no longer physically dependent prior to treatment with naltrexone.
+Before initiating naltrexone, the physician assistant shall take measures to ensure that the patient is opioid abstinent for an adequate period of time after completing opioid withdrawal to avoid precipitated withdrawal.
+The physician assistant shall alert the patient of the risk of potentially lethal opioid overdose if they stop naltrexone and use opioids. - (2) The physician assistant shall use oral naltrexone only for treatment of patients who can be closely supervised and who are highly motivated. - (a) The dosage regime shall strictly comply with the United States food and drug administration approved labeling for naltrexone hydrochloride tablets. - (b) The patient shall be encouraged to have a support person administer and supervise the medication.
+Examples of a support person are a family member, close friend, or employer. - (c) The physician assistant shall require urine drug screens, serum medication levels, or oral fluid drug testing at least every three months for the first year of treatment and at least every six months thereafter. - (d) The physician assistant shall incorporate relapse prevention strategies into counseling or assure that they are addressed by a qualified behavioral healthcare provider, as defined in rule 4730-4-01 of the Administrative Code, who has the education and experience to provide substance abuse counseling. - (B) The physician assistant may treat a patient with extended-release naltrexone for opioid dependence or for co-occurring opioid and alcohol use disorders. - (1) The physician assistant should consider treatment with extended-release naltrexone for patients who have difficulties issues with treatment adherence. - (2) The injection dosage shall strictly comply with the United States food and drug administration approved labeling for extended-release naltrexone.

-(4) The physician assistant shall incorporate relapse prevention strategies into counseling or assure that they are addressed by a qualified behavioral healthcare provider, as defined in rule 4730-4-01 of the Administrative Code, who has the education and experience to provide substance use disorder counseling.
+(3) The physician assistant shall incorporate relapse prevention strategies into counseling or assure that they are addressed by a qualified behavioral healthcare provider, as defined in rule 4730-4-01 of the Administrative Code, who has the education and experience to provide substance abuse counseling.